Benzee10/naijaconnect/replit.md

 - `PAYSTACK_SECRET_KEY`: Paystack API key for payment processing

 ### Deployment
-- Configured for Vercel deployment
+- Configured for Replit deployment with autoscale
 - Custom port configuration (5000) for development and production
 - Host binding to 0.0.0.0 for container compatibility
+- Build and start scripts optimized for Replit environment